SafeMERGE: Preserving Safety Alignment in Fine-Tuned Large Language Models via Selective Layer-Wise Model Merging: Baseline Configurations and Results

-We analyze the threshold factor and the number of projected layers in SafeLoRA.
-In general lower thresholds result in less projected layers, preserving performance but limiting safety improvements.
-Due to the LoRA formulation, projection is only required for either LoRA-A or LoRA-B, as multiplication with the other counterpart includes the projection inherently.
-Thus, the maximum number of projected layers is 56 for Qwen-2 models and 64 for Llama-2 models.
-Below Figure \ref{fig:safelora_llama_gsm8k_threshold_base} shows the progression plot for Llama-2-7B-Chat, finetuned on GSM8K.
+We analyze the threshold factor \( \tau \) and the number of projected layers in SafeLoRA.
+Due to the LoRA formulation, projection is required for only one of the two trainable LoRA components (\emph{LoRA-A} or \emph{LoRA-B}) since multiplication with the other inherently incorporates the projection.
+Formally, given the LoRA update \( \Delta W^i = A^i B^i \), SafeLoRA applies the projection only to one component, e.g.,

+where \( C^i \) denotes the projection matrix for layer \( i \).
+Thus, the maximum number of projected layers is 56 for Qwen-2/2.5 models and 64 for Llama-2 and Llama-3.1 models. \refig{fig:safelora_qwen_projections} illustrates how layers are progressively projected as the threshold \( \tau \) increases for Qwen-2-7B-Instruct fine-tuned on PubMedQA.
+In general, lower thresholds result in fewer projected layers, preserving downstream task performance but limiting safety improvements.